mugoh/Linear_Systems_Reduction/README.md

 ## Setup
-If you encounter any issue during setup, or unclarity, reach out to [@mugoh](https://github.com/hogum)
+If you encounter any issue or unclarity during this setup, don't hesitate to reach out to [@mugoh](https://github.com/hogum)

 ### Package
 This part assumes you are unfamiliar with git and [pip](https://pypi.org/project/pip/).
-If that's not you go straight ahead to [Minimal Setup](https://github.com/hogum/Linear_Systems_Reduction/new/master?readme=1#minimal-setup).
+If that's not you, go straight ahead to [Minimal Setup](https://github.com/hogum/Linear_Systems_Reduction/new/master?readme=1#minimal-setup).
 1. Get a clone zipped-copy of this repo by clicking [here](https://github.com/hogum/Linear_Systems_Reduction/archive/master.zip)
 2. Extract the zip file and move the fileto Downloads.
 This is important.
 We will be using the downloads folder.

 ### Windows Platform

+#### Dependencies
 1. You will need python3 installed.
 [Click here to install python3](https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe)

-#### Dependencies
-1. Install the package manager
+2. Install the package manager
 - Download get-pip from [here](https://bootstrap.pypa.io/get-pip.py).
 Save the file to Downloads.
 - Open command prompt and checkout the Downloads folder
 ```shell